 4. AWARDEES IDENTIFIED

-Of the selected finalists, the jury will designate two Awardees to receive unrestricted funds of up to $10,000*, as well as access to a lifetime of programs that offer critical dialogue and exposure.
+Of the selected finalists, the jury will designate three Awardees to receive unrestricted funds of up to $10,000*, as well as access to a lifetime of programs that offer critical dialogue and exposure.
 Artadia Awards provide the most substantial and impactful level of fiscal and creative support possible.
 Artadia Awardees demonstrate the principles of merit to the highest degree as defined by Artadia and as determined by the jury.

 Barrow, Bartow, Butts, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Morgan, Newton, Paulding, Pickens, Rockdale, Spalding, and Walton